Accommodations in centrally-located three-star or four-star hotels. Rooming on a triple basis. Double rooms: $520 per person.

 A local guide, well-educated and specially-trained on the history and culture of Cracow, will accompany you today.

-Discover the Gothic and Renaissance treasures of Wawel Hill, crowned by Wawel Castle and Cathedral, which you will visit.
-The latter was the coronation site and burial place of Polish monarchs as well as the See of the former Archbishop of Cracow, Karol Wojtyla, who became Pope John Paul II.
+Discover the Gothic and Renaissance treasures of the walled complex of Wawel Hill, where you will visit the Royal Castle and the Royal Cathedral.
+Once the coronation site and burial place of Polish monarchs, Wawel Cathedral is the See of the Archbishop of Cracow, including Karol Wojtyla until 1978, when he was elected Pope and chose the name John Paul II.

 Enjoy some free time in Cracow today.